StatStud/book-club/content/posts/letting-go.md

 - Because what we hold in minds tends to manifest, the fear of a loss can, paradoxically, be the mechanism of bringing about the loss.
 - Fact: all relationships and possessions in this life are transitory.
 Anger is often  associated with an inability to accept this fact
 - Serenity prayer: "God, grant me the serenity to accept that things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
-- **laws of consciousness**: (1) We become what we think about (2) we are subject only to what we hold in mind--we are only subject to a negative thought or belief if we *consciously* say that it *applies* to us (3) fear is healed by love (4) Defensiveness invites attack (5) Love is the ultimate law of the universe
+- **laws of consciousness**: (1) We become what we think about (2) we are subject only to what we hold in mind--we are only subject to a negative thought or belief if we *consciously* say that it *applies* to us (3) fear is healed by love (4) Defensiveness invites attack (5) Love is the ultimate law of the universe (6) The unconscious brings to us what it thinks we deserve (7) Our feelings and thoughts always have an effect on other persons and affect our relationships, whether these thoughts or feelings are verbalized, expressed, or kept in our mind.
+The overall attitudes we hold about another person are influencing that other person's feelings and attitudes about us whether we express them or not
 - Our mind is so powerful that, if we hold in mind a single negative or self-limiting belief (e.g. "my relationships never workout", "I'm always so awkward", "I get anxious"), then that is most likely going to happen in our life.
 - If our mind, by its decision, has the power to make negative things happen in our life, then it has equal power in the opposite, positive direction.
 - So, the issue with discipline, is that it can lead to self-sacrafice, and self-sacrfice can lead to pride, and pride can lead to entitlement, and this entitlement is felt as pressure on the other person.
 It's all vanity.
 We have a certain secrete vanity about what we are doing for others, and our pride of achievements makes us vulnerable to anger when our "sacrifice" is not recognized.